 ✓ If you have a composting toilet, make sure to change the tank frequently to prevent dirt build-up.
 Also, turn on the agitator when you want to create compost.
 To make the process easier and quicker, you can use coconut coir or sphagnum peat moss.

 3 Hand Picked Comparisons

-The Thetford Aqua Magic is incredibly comfortable and convenient.
-The toilet itself is made of vitreous china, and the seat is designed at an optimal height so it’s comfortable for both sitting and standing.
+The Thetford Aqua-Magic is incredibly comfortable and convenient.
+The toilet itself is made of vitreous china, and the seat is designed at an optimal height so it’s comfortable for both sitting down and standing back up.